Using a CDN Live service for adaptive and multi bitrate streaming

 Please notice the difference between your (single bitrate) CDN HLS URL

 from the Services/How-To page and the HLS URLs above.
 The chunklists must be in the format chunklist_wNUMBER.m3u8 where NUMBER is an integer between 1 and 9999999999.
 Additionally the NUMBERs must be unique within the file.
-It is also recommended to generate them randomly for every request (using PHP, Ruby, Python, etc.).
+It is also recommended to generate them randomly for every request (using Python, PHP, Ruby, etc.).
 Also please ensure that "width" and "height" attributes correspond to your settings in your Wowza or Adobe Flash Media Live Encoder.
 For "BANDWIDTH" please use the following formulae.

 BANDWIDTH = (audio + video bitrate in Kbps) * 1000